 - The Pilot platform feels more narrow to me and is slightly taller than NNN or SNS Profil

-- SNS Pilot bindings are ideal for skate skis (thanks to the second bar) rather than classic skis, but still can be used for classic skiing and are fine for track skis and a very lightweight touring setup (i.e. not recommended for off-track/backcountry skis wider than 60mm)
+- SNS Pilot bindings were designed primarily for skate skis (thanks to the second bar) rather than classic skis, but still can be used for classic skiing and are fine for track skis and a very lightweight touring setup (i.e. not recommended for off-track/backcountry skis wider than 60mm)

 - Variations include auto versions, as well as manual locking mechanisms